They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 The couple discussed the future and their hope of having a baby together, and eventually Ziegenhorn and Beeler agreed: He had to stop using heroin.

-They thought his best chance was to start on an FDA-approved medication for opioid addiction, such as methadone or buprenorphine.
+They thought his best chance was to start on a Food and Drug Administration-approved medication for opioid addiction, such as methadone or buprenorphine.
 Methadone is an opioid, and buprenorphine engages many of the same opioid receptors in the brain; both drugs can curb opioid cravings and stabilize patients.
 Studies show daily maintenance therapy with such treatment reduces the risks of overdose and improves health outcomes.

 But Beeler was on parole.